moleike/moleike.github.io/content/pages/now.md

 _This page was last updated on {{< current_date >}} and inspired by [Derek Sivers][nownownow]_

-Spend the summer in Taiwan.
+Spent the summer in Taiwan.

 We had a very enjoyable time, reconnect with family and old friends, and visit our favorite restaurants, cafes, sport centers and